uvaai/pdp/_schedules/99 Open/index.md

 Staff extensions usually require meeting with staff and will generally also include making an alternative planning for the module.
-If any circumstances arise that would make it hard for you to make the deadline, send us an email at <minorai@mprog.nl> so we can discuss your situation.
+If any circumstances arise that would make it hard for you to make the deadline, send us an email at <ai@proglab.nl> so we can discuss your situation.
 Please do this as soon as the problem arises, rather than on the day of deadline, so we can schedule a meeting and still have room in the module for an alternative planning.
 Note that a meeting does not always guarantee an extension, as this might still